MatteoBre/AND_clinical_trials/README.md

 You should then have an hierarchy like "AllPublicXML -> NTC0000xxx -> NCT00000102.xml".

 After doing that you can execute the .ipynb file using jupyter notebook (available in the Anaconda distribution).

+## Components

+dataframe_creator is responsible for the creation of the csv that will be used with the classifier.

+model_maker creates the model of the classifier, trains it and saves it in the folder "models".

+download_pubmed_files_by_pmid is used to download all the pubmed files and store them in a folder called pubmed_articles_xml.